Niagara Peninsula

-The Niagara Peninsula is an area of land lying between the southwestern shore of Lake Ontario and the northeastern shore of Lake Erie, in Ontario, Canada.
+The Niagara Peninsula is an isthumus lying between the southwestern shore of Lake Ontario and the northeastern shore of Lake Erie, in Ontario, Canada.
 Technically an isthmus rather than a peninsula, it stretches from the Niagara River in the east to Hamilton, Ontario, in the west.
 The peninsula is located in the Golden Horseshoe region of Southern Ontario, and has a population of roughly 1,000,000 residents.
 The region directly across the Niagara River and Lake Erie in New York State is known as the Niagara Frontier.

 Government

 The greater part of the peninsula is incorporated as the Regional Municipality of Niagara.
 Cities in the region include St. Catharines, Niagara Falls, Thorold, Port Colborne and Welland.
 Towns include Niagara-on-the-Lake, Lincoln, Pelham, Grimsby and Fort Erie, as well as the townships Wainfleet and West Lincoln.
 The remainder of the peninsula encompasses parts of the City of Hamilton and Haldimand County.